How To Overcome Erectile Dysfunction And Score A Six

 Sir Ian Botham or @BeefyBotham on his Twitter account has courted controversy with his promotion of Vigore Linear Shock Therapy as a sure fire cure for erectile dysfunction.
 He claims he used it as a preventative method so maybe he does harbour some embarrassment about the subject.
 Fortunately doctors are not afraid to discuss erectile dysfunction and will listen attentively during consultations, provide advice and prescribe medication if necessary.
 Presently the most common type of medication for erectile dysfunction are Phosphodiesterase-5 (PDE-5) inhibitors which work by increasing the blood flow to the penis.
 If you suffer from heart related medical problems then you are unlikely to be able to take them.
 Medication is available in the form of tablets or gels and should only be taken once in every twenty four hours.

-If you are suffering from erectile dysfunction and are reluctant to talk about it at the moment visit our erectile dysfunction page and you will find our online consultancy very agreeable.
+If you are suffering from erectile dysfunction and unlike Ian Botham you are reluctant to talk about it at the moment visit our erectile dysfunction page and you will find our online consultancy very agreeable.
 Make the necessary lifestyle changes and you will be scoring a six again.